Tom Fleming (racing driver)

-Thomas Fleming (born 20 September 2002) is a British racing driver who competes in the European Le Mans Series for GR Racing, the GT World Challenge Europe Endurance Cup for Garage 59, and the Le Mans Cup for Nielsen Racing.
+Thomas Fleming (born 20 September 2002) is a British racing driver who currently competes in GT World Challenge Europe and the LMGT3 class of the FIA World Endurance Championship for Garage 59.

 Early career

 Fleming started his professional karting career in 2018.
 Finishing third in the X30 Junior standings of the LGM Series in the same year for BMR, Fleming joined Dan Holland Racing during 2020, with whom he stayed with throughout the rest of his karting career.
-With Dan Holland Racing, Fleming finished third in the 2021 British Karting Championship and the 2022 LGM Series in X30 Senior, and also finished runner-up in the 2022 Kartmasters British GP to Kai Hunter in Rotax Senior.
+With Dan Holland Racing, Fleming finished third in the 2021 British Karting Championship and the 2022 LGM Series in X30 Junior, and also finished runner-up in the 2022 Kartmasters British GP to Kai Hunter in Rotax Senior.
+Whilst studying at the University of Reading, Fleming participated in the premier class of British University Kart Championship representing his university in the "Reading A" team.
+In his second season, he was able to win the BUKC championship in the 2023–24 season, the first in the university's history.

 Stepping up to car racing in 2023, Fleming joined FF Corse to compete in Ferrari Challenge Europe.
-Finishing second to Eliseo Donno on debut at Valencia, Fleming won both races at Misano, but was disqualified from race two for failing post-race inspection.
+Finishing second from last on the grid to Eliseo Donno on debut at Valencia, Fleming won both races at Misano, but was disqualified from race two for failing post-race inspection.
 After standing on the podium once in the following two rounds, Fleming won both races at Estoril to put himself 23 points behind Donno with two rounds left.
 In the final two rounds of the season, Fleming won twice at both Spa and Mugello to finish the season runner-up to Donno by 12 points.
 At the end of the year, Fleming took part in the Ferrari Challenge Finali Mondiali at Mugello, in which he was able to hold off Donno to take the Trofeo Pirelli title.